-The body of the students of this Master Program will be multi-disciplinary.
-The program is aimed at Professionals and Graduate Students of any design-related discipline (Architects, Designers, Interior Designers, Engineers, Software Developers).
+The body of the students of this Master Programme will be multi-disciplinary.
+The programme is aimed at Professionals and Graduate Students of any design-related discipline (Architects, Designers, Interior Designers, Engineers, Software Developers).

 The Advanced Interaction Boot Camp is a one week workshop in IAAC’s Valldaura Labs.

 For one week, we will address the ambitions of the program and the new candidates through a series of discussions, presentations, technical sessions, and projects making full use of this unique location.

 INTRODUCTORY STUDIO AND SEMINARS

 The first term is an intense introduction to a broad range of tools and techniques relevant to the Master in Advanced Interaction.

 Candidates will not only learn new skills, they will also apply them in the Interactive Agency Studio, resulting in a complete project.

 The physical Computing seminar will introduce some of the hardware concepts which will be utilised throughout the course, as well as the means by which they will be programmed.

 The interaction tools seminar will focus on software based concepts for interaction such as computer vision and augmented reality.

 - IS.1 | INTRODUCTORY RESEARCH STUDIO – Interactive Agency (8 ECTS credits)